Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 [`jrnl`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/j/jrnl.rb) is an example of a formula that does this well.
 The end result means the user doesn't have to use `pip` or Python and can just run `jrnl`.

 For Python formulae, running `brew update-python-resources <formula>` will automatically add the necessary [`resource`](https://rubydoc.brew.sh/Formula#resource-class_method) stanzas for the dependencies of your Python application to the formula.
-Note that `brew update-python-resources` is run automatically by `brew create` if you pass the `--python` flag.
+Note that `brew update-python-resources` is run automatically by `brew create` if you pass the `--python` switch.
 If `brew update-python-resources` is unable to determine the correct `resource` stanzas, [homebrew-pypi-poet](https://github.com/tdsmith/homebrew-pypi-poet) is a good third-party alternative that may help.

 ### Install the formula